|| (Little Horn)

 First, the priest leads the people.

-- Angel of the Lord and the Cloud.
-The cloud indicated when they were supposed to begin their exodus.
+- Angel Of The Lord.
 One angel came to comfort Christ in Gethsemane (Luke 22: 43).

 Behold, I am going to send an angel before you to guard you along the way and to bring you into the place which I have prepared.